Ardinenukuri/Oral_assessment/README.md

 ### Implementation

-The Temperature Converter is implemented as a class-based React component in TypeScript.
-It allows users to convert temperatures between Celsius and Fahrenheit.
+The Temperature Converter is implemented as a class-based React component using TypeScript.
+It allows users to input a temperature and select the scale (Celsius or Fahrenheit), then displays the converted temperature in the other scale.

 #### Key Features:
-- Input field for temperature.
-- Dropdown to select the temperature scale (Celsius or Fahrenheit).
+- **Input field**: Allows users to enter the temperature.
+- **Dropdown menu**: Lets users select between Celsius and Fahrenheit.
-- Converted temperature displayed below the input.
+- **Converted temperature**: Displays the converted temperature based on the selected scale.

 ### Testing

 #### Manual Testing

-To manually verify the Temperature Converter:
+To manually test the functionality of the Temperature Converter:

 1. Start the React development server:
     ```bash
     npm start
     ```

-2. Open the browser at `http://localhost:3000` and test the temperature conversion functionality.
+2. Open your browser and go to `http://localhost:3000` to test the temperature conversion.

 #### Automated Testing with Jest & React Testing Library

-Automated tests are written using **Jest** and **React Testing Library** in `TemperatureConverter.test.tsx`.
+Automated tests for the Temperature Converter are written using **Jest** and **React Testing Library** in the `TemperatureConverter.test.tsx` file.

 To run the tests:

 ```bash
 npm test
 ```

+---

 ## License